anniekramer/Crash-Course-in-CS/README.md

  * Read this Stack Overflow [answer] (http://stackoverflow.com/questions/383692/what-is-json-and-why-would-i-use-it) for the fundamentals of JSON.
  * Explore the basics of Python's standard JSON library by reading the first part of this [tutorial] (https://pymotw.com/2/json/).
 Stop at "Working with Your Own Types."
  * Read this [post] (http://www.joelonsoftware.com/articles/Unicode.html) on unicode by software/SaaS master Joel Spolsky for more background on working with JSON output.
- * **Exercise**: Download this JSON file containing fake personal information.
-Use the Python JSON library to determine the average age of people listed in the file and the number of people of each gender.
+ * **Exercise**: Download this [JSON file] (https://github.com/anniekramer/Crash-Course-in-CS/blob/master/fake_peeps.json) containing fake personal information.
+Use the Python JSON library to determine the average age of people listed in the file and the number of people of each gender. [**Solution**] (https://github.com/goingglacial/json_test)